Truly Scrumptious Early Years Nursery

 An intruder is an individual in the Nursery who has not followed our established visitor procedures (see visitors policy) and may or may not be a safety hazard to the nursery.
 This policy provides a means of dealing with either situation.

-- All children are supervised by adults at all times
+· All children are always supervised by adults

-- At least two members of staff are on the premises at all times when children are present (opening & closing)
+· At least two members of staff are always on the premises when children are present (opening & closing)

 Security Measures in place

-- Staff are aware of a code word to use in case of emergencies to ensure the safety of the children “***********”
+· Staff are aware of a code phrase to use in case of emergencies to ensure the safety of the children.